x Lanik Septic Service

 Can I clean or fix a distribution box myself?

-How do you fix distribution box problems—repair vs replacement?
+How do you fix distribution box problems—repair vs. replacement?

 How much does a distribution box repair or replacement cost in California?